FAQs

 Which domain standards/specifications are recommended?

-This project is closely aligned on global standards and best practices supported and endorsed by national and international high-value data producers, custodians and user communities.
+This project aligns with global standards and best practices endorsed by high‑value data producers, custodians, and user communities.
+Our work is guided by the FAIR principles and CODATA’s Cross‑Domain Interoperability Framework (CDIF).

 Technologies

-Which data API platforms and public services and are supported?
+Which data API platforms and public services are supported?

 The following platforms and public APIs are currently actively being integrated with:

-- U.S. Census Bureau API: providing access to key demographic and economic data for the United States
+- U.S. Census Bureau API: access to key demographic and economic indicators for the United States

-- Socrata / Data Insights; a cloud based open data platform popular major cities and other agencies in North America
+- Socrata / Data Insights: a cloud‑based open data platform widely used by major cities and public agencies in North America

-- MTNA Rich Data Services: a modern API platform providing concurrent access to data and metadata and equipped with robust web based user interfaces.
+- MTNA Rich Data Services: a modern platform providing integrated access to data and metadata, with robust web‑based user interfaces

 On the data cataloging side, we anticipate integration with: